-- 2.1 An 'Open Strategies' approach to producing this plan has been adopted, using a simple Projects, Results, Uses and Benefits structure to identify compelling user needs, results that will enable those needs to be met, and actions to create or maintain the results.
-This approach is intended to create a clear plan of action with a rationale, with aspirational and guiding actions that will steer more detailed operational delivery. - 2.2 As such, the Broads Plan is not intended to be a comprehensive list of all the work that may be undertaken in the Broads.
-It is a high level strategy to address the priority, evidence-based issues that have been identified by the Broads Authority and its partners and on which they will commit time and resources over the lifetime of the next Plan (2017-22). - 2.3 A skeleton first draft of the Broads Plan 2017 is attached (Appendix A).
-This draft forms a supplement to the 2011 Plan, which contains more background information about the Broads and its special qualities.
-The final 2017 Plan will contain more contextual information, but at this early consultation stage it is useful to focus attention and discussion on the general strategic direction.
-A number of proposed actions are at an early ideas stage, and will need to be developed through partnership working with relevant organisations and communities both during the Plan preparation and after its adoption.
+- 3.1 The first draft Broads Plan 2017 is attached (Appendix A).
+The proposed priority partnership actions (tables, pp.16-40) are based on an Open Strategies 'Projects, Results, Uses and Benefits' approach.
+This identifies compelling user needs and benefits, results (such as products, services and infrastructure) to enable those needs to be met, and projects to create or maintain the results.
+This is intended to create a clear plan of action with a rationale, with guiding actions to steer more detailed operational delivery. - 3.2 As such, the Broads Plan is not intended to be a comprehensive list of all the work that may be undertaken in the Broads.
+It is a high level strategy to address priority, evidence-based issues that have been identified by the Authority and its partners and on which they will commit time and resources over the lifetime of the Plan (2017-22). - 3.3 This draft forms a supplement to the 2011 Plan, which contains more background information about the Broads and its special qualities.
+The final 2017 Plan will contain more contextual information, but at this early stage it is useful to focus attention and discussion on the general strategic direction. - 3.4 A number of proposed actions are at an early ideas stage and will be developed through consultation and partnership working.

-3 Timetable
+4 Timetable